-It can take an average of 7 years to receive a diagnosis of Hidradenitis Suppurativa (HS).
+It can take years to receive a diagnosis of Hidradenitis Suppurativa (HS).
 One reason for this is that it’s not a well- known disease.
 It is a secret a lot of people keep, and even medical professionals misunderstand it.
 HS awareness and understanding its impact is essential.
 But often people with HS feel embarrassed to talk about it.

 Embarrassment is caused by perceived stigma, that is stigma associated with what you believe others think of you.
 Enacted stigma is when you have been discriminated against or treated badly because of your symptoms.
 Awareness is the best way to reduce stigma and therefore embarrassment.
 The best part is, anyone can do it.
 Sadly, embarrassment and stigma make it hard to raise awareness.
 But talking about your condition from a personal point of view is not the only way.